tuttiq/tuttiq.me/content/posts/how-i-created-an-unprofitable-business-when-i-was-15-years-old.md

 ---
-title: >-
-  The Stupid Story of How I Created an Unprofitable Business When I Was 15 Years Old
+title: The Stupid Story of How I Created an Unprofitable Business When I Was 15
 subtitle: 'It''s a random, but kinda interesting I guess'
 category:
   - Career